xCounsel/adminpays/docs/advanced.md

 <br/>

+## A role and liability of domain name administrator

-#### The domain name administrator determines the procedure for the use of the domain name, and is responsible for the choice of the domain name, possible violations of the rights of third parties associated with the choice and use of the domain name, and bears the risk of losses associated with such violations.
+**The domain name administrator determines the procedure for the use of the domain name, and is responsible for the choice of the domain name, possible violations of the rights of third parties associated with the choice and use of the domain name, and bears the risk of losses associated with such violations.**
 * Decision of the Moscow Arbitration court as of 03 November 2011 in case no. A40-73876/2011*
 ```
 The respondent, as the administrator of the domain name, determines the procedure for the use of the domain name,